lf-edge/eve/docs/WIRELESS.md

 * `/dev/ttyUSBX` and qcserial and option (yes somebody had enough sense of humor to call a driver option)
 * `/dev/cdc-wdm0` and either qmi_wwan or cdc_mbim drivers for QMI and MBIM endpoints

-Even though MBIM is more of a standard EVE preferes QMI over it simply because QMI uses a more reliable NCM protocol underneath (after all MBIM is just the NCM protocol + a signaling channel and QMI is just the ECM protocol + a signaling channel).
+Even though MBIM is more of a standard EVE prefers QMI over it simply because QMI uses a more reliable NCM protocol underneath (after all MBIM is just the NCM protocol + a signaling channel and QMI is just the ECM protocol + a signaling channel).
 ECM is the Ethernet Control Model and NCM is the Network Control Model.
 ECM is an earlier standard and has some issues with latency while NCM resolves those issues and is designed for high speed operation.
 You can read more [here](https://en.wikipedia.org/wiki/Ethernet_over_USB#Protocols).

 #### 3. Connecting to the wireless provider